emmajanedrews/base-template/_posts/2017-12-18-what-you-need-to-know-about-radon-gas.md

 {% include pullquote.html %}

 Radon is an odorless, poisonous gas that can cause lung cancer over long periods of exposure.
-As I’ve learned more about radon, I’ve found that **the reason most people don’t find it in our area is because hardly anyone looks for it.**
+As I’ve learned more about radon, I’ve found that **the reason most people don’t find it in our area is that hardly anyone looks for it.**

 I was always taught that radon tests are necessary in mountainous regions because radon comes from granite in the ground.
 However, this Scottsdale house was on a flat piece of dirt and ended up having a high radon content.